l3g3nd2410/SMKLauncher-AC-Studio/README.md

 ## What is SMK Launcher?

-**SMK Launcher** is a lightweight, community-built launcher for **AC Studio** — the SNES/SPC music editor widely used in game modding.
-It handles setup automatically so you can open the editor and start working immediately, without any configuration steps.
+**SMK Launcher** is a lightweight, community-built launcher for **AC Studio** — It handles setup automatically so you can open the editor and start working immediately, without any configuration steps.

-Built by and for the SNES modding community.
+Built by and for the Assetto modding community.

 ---